liamgold/xperience-community-csp-management/docs/Nonce-Support.md

 ﻿# CSP Nonce Support

 This module supports the use of nonces in your CSP headers.
+This was added in version [v2.2.0](https://github.com/liamgold/xperience-community-csp-management/releases/tag/v2.2.0) of the library.

 When creating a new CSP configuration, you can enable or disable a nonce being added for the selected directives.
 This will add a nonce to the header.